salsita/prism/docs/composition/README.md

 ## Composition

-If Redux is really missing something out of the box, it's some kind of Encapsulation and **Composition is a new Encapsulation in functional programming lingo**.
-Redux gives programmer a huge power by having single instance of application state in one place.
-However, with great power comes great responsibility and that's why sometimes it tends people to abuse that power, which can gradually lead to very coupled Components and hardly maintanable code base. `redux-elm` is strict, it defines hard boundaries between components and does not allow to break them.
-Decoupling is one of the benefits of `redux-elm`.
+If Redux is missing something out of the box, it's some kind of Encapsulation.
+And **Composition is the new Encapsulation in functional programming lingo**.
+Redux gives programmers huge power by maintaining the entire application state in one place.
+However, not everyone accepts the great responsibility that comes with this great power, which can gradually lead to tightly coupled Components and a hard-to-maintain code base. `redux-elm` defines strict boundaries between components and does not allow us to break them.
+Decoupling is one of the principal benefits of `redux-elm`.

-**Composition is an essential concept in the Elm Architecture** and it's what makes `redux-elm` different than plain old `react` with `redux`.
-Traditionally you can compose views in `react` by simply nesting them, this top-down approach means that parent component is aware of public interface of its direct children and children does not know anything about its parent, it only exposes public interface using callbacks in `props`:
+**Composition is an essential concept of the Elm Architecture**, and it's what makes `redux-elm` different from plain old Redux.
+Traditionally you can compose views in React simply by nesting them.
+This top-down approach means that the parent Component is aware of the public interface of its direct children, whereas children do not know anything about their parent besides the public interface defined using callbacks in `props`:

 ```javascript
 class ParentView extends Component {